Arcia’s HR gives Brewers 5-4 win, stopping Twins streak at 6

 During a brief return by the rain, Keston Hiura had the first of three straight hits against Michael Pineda in the third, the only hits allowed by the Twins starter in six innings.
 Arcia doubled to put the Brewers on the board , and Lorenzo Cain and Christian Yelich followed with sacrifice flies to bring them to 4-3.

+“When you score three, you feel like, with that long to go in the game, you’re essentially tied,” Brewers manager Craig Counsell said.

-In the eighth, Arcia took Taylor Rogers (1-1) deep for a two-run shot after pinch-hitter Hernan Perez doubled.
+In the eighth, Arcia took Taylor Rogers (1-1) deep for a two-run shot after pinch-hitter Hernán Pérez led off with a double, the first homer allowed by Rogers in 17 appearances since April 2.

 GETTING STRONGER

 Pineda, in his comeback season from Tommy John surgery on July 18, 2017, allowed exactly three earned runs in each of his five May starts.
-He logged 30 innings this month, finishing the sixth in each of his last four turns.
+He logged 30 innings this month, finishing the sixth in each of his last four turns while lowering his ERA from 6.21 to 5.34.

+“I consider this a very positive start.
+That’s a tough lineup,” Baldelli said.

 TRAINER’S ROOM